ChaosLabsInc/chaos-labs-utils/README.md

 # Chaos Labs Utils

 This package contains a contract and utility scripts that enables extended testing coverage within the Aave protocol using Foundry.
+The main usecase for this util is to provide functionality to support addtional layer of safeguards for Aave governance payloads.
+Scenaris where a configuration change can mistakely reduce a token's LT and cause cascading liquidations is possible and extremely risky.
+To address such cases, the sanity tests that can be built with this util will help the payload writer to make sure the changes included are as designed.

 ## Getting Started